A/Prof. George Hruby

 In Dec 2000 he commenced as Staff Specialist in Radiation Oncology at the Royal Prince Alfred Hospital, (now Lifehouse).
 Specialisations included genito-urinary, and gastro-intestinal malignancies as well as melanoma and merkel cell carcinoma, the latter due to a close association with the melanoma unit.
 George Hruby was responsible for seeing prostate cancer patients at RPA, Concord and Dubbo, where he flew to an outreach clinic once a month.
 He has also established a close working relationship with the urologists in Noumea and has treated many New Caledonian men with prostate cancer over the years.

-Clinical milestones have included the establishment of the High Dose Rate brachytherapy program at Royal Prince Alfred Hospital with over 300 implants performed since inception in 2002.
+Clinical milestones have included collaborating on the establishment of the High Dose Rate brachytherapy program at Royal Prince Alfred Hospital.
 This is a multi-disciplinary collaboration involving urology, radiation oncology, medical physics and anaesthetics.
-Other skills acquired via the brachytherapy program include performing trans-perineal biopsies, inserting fiducial markers trans-perineally and inserting hydrogel spacer.

 He has mentored and taught radiation oncology registrars as well as medical students via the University of Sydney medical school.
 He is an advocate of radiation oncology, and is often called upon to speak at conferences, prostate cancer forums or to teach colleagues.
 George has presented at many scientific meetings and has co-authored over 75 peer reviewed publications.